morlandi/django-frontend-forms/example/project/templates/index/editing_a_django_model_basic.rst

 - the two views are similar
 - and, last but not least, we might try to generalize the views for reuse with any Django model

-We'll investigate all these opportunities below;
+We'll investigate all these opportunities later on;

-nonetheless, it's nice to
-have a simple snippet available for copy and paste to be used as a starting point anytime a specific customization is in order.
+nonetheless, it's nice to have a simple snippet available for copy and paste to be used as a starting point anytime a specific customization is in order.

 .. note::